romeerez/orchid-orm/docs/src/guide/create-update-delete.md

   });
 ```

-It is also possible to add a WHERE clause to conditionally update only the matching rows:
+You can use `where` to update only the matching rows:

 ```ts
 const timestamp = Date.now();